 Natural disasters are the most likely cause of displacement for IDPs, while refugees have fled armed conflict, discrimination, and persecution.
 IDPs are more likely to be displaced from the region they currently live in - 53 percent have been displaced from the same district, while 26 percent were displaced from different districts but the same region they reside in now.
-Most IDPs cited drought, floods, and other natural disasters as the primary causes of their displacement (Figure 28).
-For refugees, the main reasons for displacement are armed conflict and discrimination/persecution.
-While Yemenis fled mainly because of armed conflicts (82 percent), Ethiopians were displaced because of discrimination and persecution (58 percent).
+Most IDPs cited drought, floods, and other natural disasters as the primary causes of their displacement (Figure 30).
+For refugees, the main reasons for displacement are armed conflict (82 percent), Ethiopians were displaced because of discrimination and persecution (58 percent).
 According to UNHCR's registration database, the average refugee in Somalia has lived there for 6 years.
 Ethiopian refugees have stayed longer in Somalia than Yeminis refugees (seven years vs. five years).
 While 69 percent of Ethiopian refugees arrived after 2014, 99 percent of Yemenis refugees arrived after 2014.
 The year with the highest arrival rate for Ethiopians is 2021 (13 percent) while the majority of Yemeni refugees (33 precent) arrived in 2015.